Frequently Asked Questions

 If you work in Riverside, San Bernardino or San Diego county, ask your employer how to meet food handler training requirements.
 Food handlers in San Diego county can take our county-approved course to earn their San Diego food handler card.

-Our California Online Food Handler Program is accredited by the American National Standards Institute (ANSI).
-This means ANSI assures that our program meets the learning outcomes required to issue certificates in food handling.
-Food handlers in California are required to earn a food handler card from an ANSI-accredited organization.
+The California Online Food Handler Program is ANAB-accredited through our partner StateFoodSafety.
+This means ANAB assures this quality program meets the learning outcomes required to issue certificates in food handling.
+Food handlers in California are required to earn a food handler card from an ANAB-accredited organization.

 How long will my California food handler card stay valid?